yizhiwang96/actasidiot.github.io/README.md

 ## Welcome to Yizhi Wang's HomePage

 I am Yizhi Wang (王逸之), currently a PhD candidate in the Wangxuan Institute of Computer Technology (WICT), Peking University.
-I’m a member of the CSCL group at the Institute of Computer Science and Technology.

 ### Experience